oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     connections back to the pool in order to ensure sufficient resources are available.

-    If the tag is not None, it is expected to be a string with name=value pairs like "k1=v1;k2=v2" and will override the value in the property :attr:`Connection.tag`.
-If either :attr:`Connection.tag` or the tag parameter are not None, the connection will be retagged when it is released back to the pool.
+    If the tag is not *None*, it is expected to be a string with name=value pairs like "k1=v1;k2=v2" and will override the value in the property :attr:`Connection.tag`.
+If either :attr:`Connection.tag` or the tag parameter are not *None*, the connection will be retagged when it is released back to the pool.

 .. _connpoolattr: